lume/element-behaviors/README.md

 	// Log the count any time it changes:

-	// Assume in this example that behavior.count is a reactive (signal) property: console.log(behavior.count) // reactive
+	// Assume in this example that behavior.count is a reactive (signal) property made with Solid.js: console.log(behavior.count) // reactive
 })
 ```